xiaoyinliu0714/MICRO/README.md

 ### 1. Training

 Just run `train.py` with specifying the task name.
-The hyperparameters are automatically loaded from `config`.
+The hyperparameters are automatically loaded from `configs`.

 ```bash
 python train.py --task [task name]